lgleto/librivox-ios/README.md

 2. Returns the track of a specific audiobook
 3. Returns the books of a specific author

-However due the quantity of data in each object, as represented below, and aiming for easy access and management of data, we opted to document the API using Swagger in conjuction with Open API specifications.
+However due the quantity of data in each object, as represented below, and aiming for easy access and management of data, we choose to document the API using Swagger following Open API 3.0 specifications.

 Example: Request GET audiobooks